CandyVas/megr2157-portfolio/docs/assignments/A02/index.md

 <img width="348" height="302" alt="image" src="https://github.com/user-attachments/assets/e0b2804c-eb1a-4d33-a4fb-412319c555f8" />

 ### iii.
 Symbolically solve for all internal forces.

+i decided to solve this via method of joints and began with joint A,

 ### iv.
 Numerically solve for all internal forces.